 - Comet: A cluster at the San Diego Supercomputing Center, with 1984 nodes (47,616 cores).
 Available for use to registered users and undergraduate classes.
 Best choice for large jobs

 - Bridges: A cluster at the Pittsburg Supercomputing Center, with 752 nodes (21,056 cores).
-Bridges is currently being upgraded, so it is sometimes under maintenance.
 Available for use to registered users and undergraduate classes

 Instructors click here to learn about using Chemcompute in your class